At Camp Tonkawa Outdoor Learning Center

 Cost: Wilderness Survival $25 / student; all other camps $20 / student

 Wilderness Survival/Nature Connection

-During a one-day workshop, students learn the sacred order of survival: Shelter, Water, Fire, Food.
+During a one-day workshop, students learn the sacred order of survival; Shelter, Water, Fire, and Food.
 Activities include building debris huts, water purification, learning about fire building and friction fires, studying edible plants, making cordage, and primitive hunting and fishing.
 Students also learn what to pack in a survival kit.

 Come learn history in a fun, hands-on way.
-Students learn about the plains Indians’ way of life, including the Tonkawas, who lived in this area.
-Topics include housing in the tipi, hunting methods and fishing techniques, foraging for food, deer hide tanning, native drumming and other instruments, native songs, dance steps, sign language and written symbols, Indian story telling, and thanksgiving address.
+Students learn about the Plains Indians way of life, including the Tonkawas, who lived in this area.
+Topics include housing in the Tipi, hunting methods, fishing techniques, foraging for food, deer hide tanning, native drumming and other instruments, native songs, dance steps, sign language and written symbols, Indian story telling, and the Thanksgiving Address.

 Nature in Art